Get

 Anal Gland Impaction

-Dogs have two anal glands near their rectum that fill with smelly fluids and typically empty themselves during a bowel movement.
+Dogs have two anal glands inside their rectum that fill with smelly fluids and typically empty themselves during a bowel movement.
 Unfortunately, some dog owners don’t even know about these glands because when they’re working as they should, there’s never any indication of their presence.

 Dachshund butt